 I was inspired to build my Three-wheeler by other versions of the model made by Tony Press and Brian Willis.

-Original instructions are shown above click here to see the complete manual .
+Original instructions are shown above click here to see all the manuals for this period.

 Image of Morgan courtesy of The morgan Three-wheeler.